1jour1vin

 About the estate:

-Located just 900 meters from the sea, this family estate covering nearly 80 hectares sold all its production in bulk until Yannick Burles arrived in 2012 as technical director.
-Most of the production is bottled at the estate, beautiful vintages are produced, and year after year the wines improve admirably.
-The vineyard has been carefully restructured, which bodes well for the future of this rising star of the La Londe appellation, which is now contributing to the dynamic development of wines from this commune with undeniable potential.
-The team in place is making the wines shine.
+Located just 900 meters from the sea, this family-owned estate of nearly 80 hectares sold its entire production in bulk until Yannick Burles arrived in 2012 as technical director.
+Most of the production is now bottled on the estate, producing fine vintages, and year after year the wines are improving admirably.
+The vineyard is being carefully restructured, which bodes well for the future of this rising star of the La Londe appellation, which is now contributing to the dynamic growth of wines from this town with undeniable potential.
+The current team is making the wines shine.

 Hachette Wine Guide